slemiere/enter-the-daggerverse/runbooks/english/05-create-publish-module.md

 # Create, publish a module in Daggerverse and use it

-To dig more with Dagger functionalities, we propose to build a new module to answer a simple question: how manage dependencies?
+To learn more about Dagger's capabilities, lets build a new module to answer a simple question: how to manage dependencies?

 To do so, we will create a Renovate module, pulish it in Daggerverse (because it's cool to share) and use it in our application's pipeline.

 ## Renovate module creation

 > [!NOTE]
 > Please, use the same git branch than before.